 Our keynote will feature presentations by Chris Clunie '06, director of International Basketball Operations, National Basketball Association and Beth Maczka '85, chief executive officer at YWCA of Asheville.
 Chris and Beth will discuss their Watson year, their career trajectory and their current roles.
 Q&A will follow.

-4 p.m.: Informal Networking, E. Craig Wall Academic Center
+4 p.m.: Socializing and Networking, E. Craig Wall Academic Center

+Open time for mingling.
 Current Davidson students interested in post-graduate fellowships will join us for conversation.
+Light snacks and beverages provided.

 4:45 p.m.: Break